JFSaton/PreLoader/README.md

 ## Use Cases

-When a user opens a menu, buttons in the menu are links are external, running preLoader.document.preFetch on the exact urls of the menu will help to cut down the redirection when it actual happens.
+When a user opens a menu and for example buttons in the menu are external links, running preLoader.document.preFetch on the exact urls of the menu will help to cut down the redirection time when it actual happens.